 People with fructose malabsorption should keep a food log and follow a low fructose diet.

-Reducing fructose intake usually eases symptoms within about
+Reducing fructose intake typically eases symptoms within about

-After symptoms improve, a person can gradually reintroduce foods to see how much fructose they can tolerate.
+After symptoms reduce, a person can gradually reintroduce foods to determine how much fructose they can tolerate.

 Hereditary fructose intolerance